 Purchases and sales of securities are recorded on the trade date basis.
 Interest income is recorded on the accrual basis.
 Dividends are recorded on the ex-dividend date.
-Net realized and unrealized gains and losses on investments includes the Library's gains and losses on investments bought and sold as well as held during the year.
-Realized and unrealized gains and losses and investment income on donor-restricted endowment assets are classified as increases or decreases in temporarily restricted net assets until appropriated for expenditure.
+Net realized and unrealized gains and losses on investments include the Library's gains and losses on investments bought and sold as well as held during the year.
+Realized and unrealized gains and losses and investment income on donor-restricted endowment assets whose restrictions are met in the same period are classified as increases or decreases in unrestricted net assets.